“MEDIC / Response” Honors and Uplifts

 On March 21, we attended the ribbon cutting ceremony for the new MEDIC Headquarters in Charlotte, NC.
 Hosted by Mecklenburg County, this opening allowed us to see inside the state of the art emergency response facility.
 It is an honor to be involved in this project and it was exciting to see our public art project, “MEDIC / Response,” completed in its site in front of the new building.

-As discussed in our previous Design Development post, the project augments eleven concrete security barriers into shaped based for decorative landscape screens.
-These weathering steel screens rise and fall across the site while carrying a cut metal circle pattering inspired by EKG graphs.
+As discussed in our previous Design Development post, the project transforms eleven concrete security barriers into shaped bases for decorative landscape screens.
+These weathering steel screens rise and fall across the site while carrying a cut metal circle pattering inspired by EKG displays.